Syndicalism: Rise

-Syndicalism originated in France and spread from there.
-The French CGT was the model and inspiration for syndicalist groups throughout Europe and the world.
 Revolutionary industrial unionism, part of syndicalism in the broader sense, originated with the IWW in the United States and then caught on in other countries.
-In a number of countries, however, certain syndicalist practices and ideas predate the coining of the term in France or the founding of the IWW.
+In a number of countries, certain syndicalist practices and ideas predate the coining of the term in France or the founding of the IWW.
 In Bert Altena's view, a number of movements in Europe can be called syndicalist, even before 1900.
-According to the English social historian E.P.
-Thompson and the anarcho-syndicalist theorist Rudolf Rocker, there were syndicalist tendencies in Britain's labor movement as early as the 1830s.
-Syndicalism's direct roots were in Pierre Joseph Proudhon's mutualism, a form of socialism that focused on cooperation among the community of man.
-He coined the term capitalist to describe the political class granting itself monopolies on the use of capital, and wanted workers to oppose this state control, though through peaceful means, only using force defensively.
-Proudhon's ideas were popular in the anti-authoritarian wing of the early First Internationale, the international socialist organization formed in 1864.
+According to the English social historian E. P. Thompson and the anarcho-syndicalist theorist Rudolf Rocker, there were syndicalist tendencies in Britain's labor movement as early as the 1830s.
+Syndicalism's direct roots were in Pierre-Joseph Proudhon's mutualism, a form of socialism that focused on cooperation among the community of man.
+He coined capitalist to describe the political class granting itself monopolies on the use of capital, and wanted workers to oppose this state control through peaceful means, only using force defensively.
+Proudhon's ideas were popular in the anti-authoritarian wing of the early International Workingmen's Association (IWA), the first international socialist organization, formed in 1864.
 Its most successful early leader, Russian anarchist Mikhail Bakunin, came to believe that worker organizations should consider using force to advance their cause, when necessary.
 He and his followers advocated the general strike, rejected electoral politics, and anticipated workers' organizations replacing rule by the state, central syndicalist themes.

-According to Lucien van der Walt, the Spanish section of the First International, formed in 1870, was in fact syndicalist.
+According to Lucien van der Walt, the Spanish Regional Federation of the IWA, which was formed in 1870, was in fact syndicalist.
 Kenyon Zimmer sees a "proto-syndicalism" in the influence the anarchist-led International Working People's Association (IWPA) and Central Labor Union, which originated in the American section of the First International, had in the Chicago labor movement of the 1880s.
 They were involved in the nationwide struggle for an eight-hour day.
-On May 3, 1886, the police killed three striking workers at a demonstration in Chicago.
+On 3 May 1886, the police killed three striking workers at a demonstration in Chicago.
 Seven policemen and four workers were killed the following day when someone, possibly a police member, threw a bomb into the crowd.
 Four anarchists were eventually executed for allegedly conspiring to the events.
 The Haymarket Affair, as these events became known, led anarchists and labor organizers, including syndicalists, in both the United States and Europe to re-evaluate the revolutionary meaning of the general strike.